 - 4.7.
 The Forum considered that a key consideration when implementing any demand management approaches (e.g. RPPZs or waiting and loading restrictions) was the ability to effectively enforce restrictions.
 It was the general view of the Forum that it was not best practice to promote restrictions that cannot be effectively enforced.
 This included reference to evening enforcement not presently being undertaken by Parking Attendants and the potential need for this to be reviewed. - 4.8.
 While it is important to manage demand in residential areas, it is also essential to ensure that suitable facilities and capacity remain available for businesses and commuters.
 The Council has a suite of policies contained within the Local Transport Strategy promoting sustainable travel to encourage a shift away from the private car.
 The Council must also be mindful of the Scottish Government's recent Climate Emergency declaration and the need to continue efforts to promote and encourage more sustainable travel.
 These issues are also mirrored in the Council's "Statement of Intent in response to the Climate Change Emergency" as approved by the Council at its meeting of 25 September 2019. - 4.9.
-With regard to the implementation and prioritisation of any extended or new RPPZ, the Forum agreed that assessment criteria for particular areas should be framed around: - proximity to town centres - ◆ proximity to significant parking generators (e.g. rail stations, hospitals, education establishments) - road geometry/lack of off street parking / narrow streets - scope for other demand management measures such as waiting and loading restrictions - potential for increased parking provision (e.g. new park and ride facility) - impact on adjacent businesses and commuters of any new RPPZ - 4.10.
-Officers were tasked with considering how such assessment criteria might be developed so as to allow potential zones to be ranked or prioritised and a way forward was agreed. - 4.11.
+With regard to the implementation and prioritisation of any extended or new RPPZ, the Forum agreed that assessment criteria for particular areas should be framed around:- - proximity to town centres - proximity to significant parking generators (e.g. rail stations, hospitals, education establishments) - road geometry/lack of off street parking/narrow streets - scope for other demand management measures such as waiting and loading restrictions - potential for increased parking provision (e.g. new park and ride facility) - impact on adjacent businesses and commuters of any new RPPZ - 4.10.
 Decisions on traffic restriction and management on the road network, by way of promoting Traffic Regulation Orders, presently falls to the Executive Director (Community and Enterprise Resources) and the Head of Roads and Transportation Services.
-The Roads Safety Forum supported the proposal that this arrangement would continue and, if an RPPZ were to proceed, it would be promoted in the same manner as any other Traffic Regulation Order under the Road Traffic Regulation Act 1984.
-It is important to emphasise that consultation with the community is a fundamental element of such processes. - 4.12.
-Given increasing financial pressures and potential to expand / introduce new RPPZs, a key consideration for the Forum was whether the time was now right to consider charging a fee for residents' parking permits.
-Officers presented to the Forum the administrative and employee costs associated with the existing RPPZs in operation. - 4.13.
-After debate, the Forum agreed that there should be a fee which, at the very least, covers the administrative costs associated with issuing around 6,900 permits to residents and businesses, estimated at around £50k.
+The Roads Safety Forum supported the proposal that this arrangement would continue and, if an RPPZ was to proceed, it would be promoted in the same manner as any other Traffic Regulation Order under the Road Traffic Regulation Act 1984.
+It is important to emphasise that consultation with the community is a fundamental element of such processes. - 4.11.
+The Forum also noted that permits were issued manually on a rolling programme every two years and agreed that the primary process for applying for permits should be on-line, that all other existing options should remain available, but those applying for permits should be encouraged to use online systems.
+The two year time validity period for permits was also agreed as a reasonable period to allow for reduced administrative costs. - 4.12.
+The Forum also considered the option of charging for permits and supported a proposal to introduce a standard charge of £10 for a 2 year permit period.
+However, following further consideration of this option via the budget setting process, it was agreed it would not be progressed further.